-The Board’s files are open to the public, but arrangements have to be made to see them - clerk availability, etc.
+The Board’s files are open to the public, but arrangements should be made to see them due to staff workload and availability.

-Hearings are scheduled three times per week: on Tuesday at 6:30 PM, Wednesday at 6:30 p.m., and Thursday at 5:30 p.m.
+Hearings are usually scheduled three times per week on Tuesday at 6:30 p.m., Wednesday at 6:30 p.m., and Thursday at 5:30 p.m.
 Only one case is heard at each hearing.
 Additional hearings may be scheduled depending on the Board’s workload.
 Board hearing schedules can change, but parties of record to the appeal will be notified accordingly.